Group Protection claims and support

 I started chemo, and then I'll still need some radiotherapy and I’ll need some hormone therapy, probably more long-term.
 This was all quite a lot because originally, I was told I'd need about eight weeks off work.
 I looked at my critical illness insurance.
 Your head is in a spin with everything going on, but that was the one thing that looked positive.

 There's not very many positives about being diagnosed with breast cancer, and there's so many worries that you have, but actually, this was something that I could do actively.
 The claim process was really easy.
 When the claim was paid, it was a lot of relief.
 I was very lucky, and I get good sick benefit, I get six months full pay, six months half pay, but I realized that I would probably be going to half pay.
+And actually, having my mortgage paid was a complete relief.

 Chronic illnesses take a long time.
 You need the cover, to cover you while you're ill.
+It's an expense you can't afford not to take.
+But I'm just so grateful that we bought that policy.

 Wellbeing services